Homemade Chicken Broth

 Chill the broth overnight in the refrigerator.
 The fat will solidify on the surface and you can simply scoop it off.
 By the way, that chicken fat is called “schmaltz,” and it is pure kitchen gold.
 It’s perfect to use pretty much anywhere you’d use butter, oil, or bacon fat.
 It makes the most delicious oven-roasted vegetables you’ve ever had.
 You can also use it to fry eggs, caramelize onions, or brown fish or chicken.
 It’s a great bonus kitchen by-product of making broth.

-Is it okay to use frozen chicken?
+Is it okay to use frozen chicken to make chicken broth?

 Sure, frozen chicken works fine.
 I prefer to thaw it first, but it’s not absolutely necessary.
 If you start with it frozen, you’ll need to add about 20 to 30 minutes to the cooking time.